 Your story is a very inspiring one.
 How were you able to break even with the financial constraints and discouragement while growing up?

 I was able to break even by being tenacious and being persistent.
 Though growing up in an environment where there is lack can cause a lot of discouragement, it also builds values such as hard work, patience, tenacity and persistence.
-This values made be a better person and through them I have been able to go through the process, get over the financial constraints and also get over the discouragements that comes with being an entrepreneur.
+This values made be a better person and through them, I have been able to go through the process, get over the financial constraints and also get over the discouragements that come with being an entrepreneur.
 I believe the financial constraints and discouragement are part of the growth process.

 Your interest in public relations was born out of passion while serving with a public relations company.
 Many young women have ventured into businesses which they have no passion for and as such they tend not to excel in those businesses.
 What will be your advice to such women?

-I always advice young women to venture into businesses they are passionate about because, this enables them to do their businesses whether they are being paid or not.
+I always advise young women to venture into businesses they are passionate about because this enables them to do their businesses whether they are being paid or not.
 Sometimes young women get into business to make money; which is not necessarily a bad thing but in the entrepreneurial journey I have discovered that one does not make money all the time, especially during the startup phase.
 During this startup stage passion is key and many people give up on this stage.
 Unless one is passionate and can work overtime to be able to grow they tend not to excel.
-It is important for one to have passion for what they want to venture into.
+It is important for one to have a passion for what they want to venture into.

 One of the challenges associated with running a PR firm has to do with the ability to harvest good clients.
 How has the journey been since inception?

 The journey has not been easy.
 In order to harvest good clients, my first year saw me doing a lot of pro-bono work or work at a minimal fee just so I could prove myself and to build the brand of Glass House PR.
 The pro-bono work would get me other jobs with bigger clients.
 I have also invested a lot of time in building the brand of the company and in research on how to be of value to clients.
-Good clients have come over time and also client’s testimonials have facilitated the process of harvesting better clients.
+Good clients have come over time and also the client’s testimonials have facilitated the process of harvesting better clients.

 Most young people are of the opinion that to set up a business, the first thing is to have capital.
 Do you belong to that school of thought?
 How do you think young women can set themselves up for greatness?

-I do not believe the first thing that one need to set up a business is capital.
+I do not believe the first thing that one needs to set up a business is capital.
 I believe that capital can be a resource, a person or a skill that one may have.
 When I started off I only had USD 60 dollars and a laptop.
 I used the USD 60 to buy bandwidth, created my own website and I started marketing the business using online tools.
 Young Women can set themselves up for greatness by using the available resource, skill, passion or talent that they may have to change the world.
 They should not wait for perfect moments but they should start where they are, with what is available or accessible to them.

 How will you rate the capability of women in the workforce?
 Do you think more women should be given the opportunity to serve in top executive positions?